magento/devdocs/guides/v2.0/howdoi/webapi/integration.md

 <h2 id="check">Check your integration</h2>
 Log in to Magento and navigate to **Settings > Extensions > Integrations**.
 The integration should be displayed in the grid.

-<h2 id="integrate">Integrate with your application</h2>
+## Integrate with your application {#integrate}

+Before you can activate your integration in Magento, you must create two pages on your application to handle OAuth communications.

-The location specified in the `identity_link_url` parameter must point to a page that can handle login requests.
-The location specified in the `endpoint_url` parameter (**Callback URL** in Admin) must be able to process OAuth token exchanges.
-You must create two pages to manage these types of requests.
+* The location specified in the `identity_link_url` parameter must point to a page that can handle login requests.

+* The location specified in the `endpoint_url` parameter (**Callback URL** in Admin) must be able to process OAuth token exchanges.

 ### Login page {#login}